ciscocsirt/malspider/README.md

 SCREENSHOT_LOCATION = '<full_file_path>'
 ```
 Set TAKE_SCREENSHOT to _True_ and change _full_file_path_ to where you want the screenshots to be stored.

+### Enable Email Address Detection
+Email address detection can generate a lot of alerts.
+In some cases this is not the intended or desired effect so this feature is turned off by default.

+To turn on email alerts, open malspider_django/malspider_django/settings.py and locate this line:

+ENABLE_EMAIL_ALERTS = False

+Change "False" to "True".

 ### Database Purging